BobTheExplorer/BobTheExplorer/_posts/2021-05-24-The-Fort-At-Willets-Point.md

 &emsp;&emsp; Fort Totten is located on the far most edge on the Willets Point penisula, it faces the Long Island Sound and the neighboring Fort Schuyler.
 Both forts had been constructed during the third wave of naval fortications after the devestating war of 1812.
 Construction on Fort Totten would begin in the year of 1862, it's development being spearheaded by William Petit Trowbridge, the then current leader of the Army Engineer Agency of NYC.
 His role in Army Engineers would place him in charge of obtaining materials for the construction and overseeing repairs to Governors Island and the nearby Fort Schuyler.
-The original design for the fort had been
+The original design for the fort was intended to be four stories tall as oppossed to it's current two story design.
+Not only that but additional case mates would be built on hill behind it, store rooms, quarters, and other military purposes.
+This plan would quickly be dropped mainly due to the sudden advancement of technology in the on going Civil War, such as rifled artillery that would reduce the chiseled stone walls to ashes.
+The walls are quite a thing to marvel at, the exterior is rough as to stand against the harsh waves yet the interior is smooth.

 <!-- The Willets farmhouse was constructed in 1829 in the Greek Revival style and is currently the oldest surviving structure at Fort Totten.
 Its existence predates the construction of the fort itself.
 It wasn't until the government bought the land that the house came to be at its current location.
 Its original location had been in the uppermost part of the peninsula, and so it would remain.
 It would then be used as an engineering office for the Army Corps of Engineers, until 1867.
 Under the orders of General Duane, it would be moved to its current location and be remodeled.
 It would be repurposed once again, serving as a dwelling for the officer in charge of the fort.
 Then it would see the Abbot family move into the house until it would be surpassed by the creation of the commanding officer's quarters in 1909.
 Despite this, it would see another alteration as in 1940 the single-family house would be converted into a two-family house.
 It would be abandoned shortly after this, now it lies fallow.
 Perhaps it will be renovated once again by the Bayside Historical Society which occupies a neighboring house. -->